whatchamacallem/debcargo-conf/rust_hacks.md

 ```
 Examples: cxx, hashbrown, uom, ...

 Do this only if *some* features fail.
 If all feature tests fail, read the test logs and look at the upstream test system.
-Make sure that some tests pass or that the tests aren't meant to be run.
+Make sure that some tests
+pass or that the tests aren't meant to be run.
 Some upstream projects run all test in a specific container or use specific setup.
-Also some crates are only tested with their default features enabled by upstream.
-If that's the case mark all test as broken:
+Also some crates are only tested
+with their default features enabled by upstream.
+If that's the case mark all tests as broken:

 ```
 # tests need a postgres container to run